filerjs/filer/README.md

 ```

 You can also write your own provider if you need a different backend.
 See the code in `src/providers` for details.

+A number of other providers have been written, including:

+* node.js fs provider: https://github.com/humphd/filer-fs
+* node.js Amazon S3 provider: https://github.com/alicoding/filer-s3

+####Filer.Buffer<a name="FilerBuffer"></a>

+When reading and writing data, Filer follows node.js and uses [`Buffer`](http://nodejs.org/api/buffer.html).
+When in a node.js environment, native `Buffer`s can be used, or Filer.Buffer, which is a shortcut
+to node's `Buffer`.
+In a browser, you can use also use `Filer.Buffer`.

+NOTE: a `Filer.Buffer` in a browser is really an augmented `Uint8Array` (i.e., the node `Buffer` api
+methods are added to the instance).
+See https://github.com/feross/buffer for more details.

 ####Filer.Path<a name="FilerPath"></a>